About the Author

 After writing four books in the Santa Lucia series, I gathered other traveling parents to create a manual to help others families leap into the arms of adventure.
 I’m so proud of how The Road Taken: How to Dream, Plan, and Live Your Family Adventure Abroad has encouraged people to create new paths for themselves.
+In addition, I worked with my Italian teacher, and many people’s favorite “character” in Il Bel Centro, to write Tales from my Zia Faustina: Folklore of Old Umbria.

 This is all more than you wanted to know, isn't it? :)